Biden champions Micron deal in Syracuse

 Senator Chuck Schumer said this is a new era in American manufacturing.
 “Our children, our grandchildren, will benefit long-term from the investments Micron is making in the community,” he said.

 And ‘Chips Country’ it will be.
-The Micron CEO, Sanjay Mehrotra, says the new site will be making roughly 4 billion chips per year.
+The Micron CEO, Sanjay Mehrotra, says the new site will be making roughly four billion chips per year.

 Leaders today called this the biggest investment in American history.
 Micron also pledged to hire 1,500 military veterans as a part of this project.
 Additionally, Micron is investing $5 million dollars into a ‘clean room’ at OCC to help train future recruits in chip manufacturing.